thomas-lamiaux/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       search_item ::= {? {| head | hyp | concl | headhyp | headconcl } : } @string {? % @scope_key }
       | {? {| head | hyp | concl | headhyp | headconcl } : } @one_pattern
       | is : @logical_kind

-   Searched objects can be filtered by patterns, by the constants they contain (identified by their name or a notation), by their names and by their location (e.g. :n:'head`).

    :n:`@one_pattern`
       Search for objects whose type contains a subterm matching the